luy1021/Algorithm_Test/README.md

 ```
 <!-- Onestep File -->
 #### Onestep File
-In the Onestep file, we divided the products according to product categories.
-Taking the code file "OneStep110.m" as an example, we first input the correlation coefficient required by the model.
+In the onestep file, we divided the products according to product categories.
+Taking the code file "onestep110.m" as an example, we first input the correlation coefficient required by the model.
 ```
 a1=1.15;a2=1.16;a3=1.12;b1=0.16;b2=0.25;b3=0.29;D1=2.06;D2=2.03;D3=2.03;r1=0.67;r2=0.78;r3=0.69;C1=9.99;C2=10.01;C3=10.00;
 x1=0;x2=0;x3=0;theta=0.99;t=1;
 ```
-Then, the profit function was established with the goal of two-stage profit maximization, and the upper and lower bounds of the initial value and decision variables were set up to solve the problem.
+Then, the profit function is established with the goal of two-stage profit maximization, and the upper and lower bounds of the initial value and decision variables are set up to solve the problem.
 The code looks like this:
 ```
 f=@(x)(-((1/b1)*x(1)*(a1+r1*log(C1*x(4)+D1)-log(x(1))+log(1-x(1)-x(2)-x(3)))+(1/b2)*x(2)*(a2+r2*log(C2*x(5)+D2)-log(x(2))+log(1-x(1)-x(2)-x(3)))+(1/b3)*x(3)*(a3+r3*log(C3*x(6)+D3)-log(x(3))+log(1-x(1)-x(2)-x(3)))+theta*((1/b1)*x(4)*(a1+r1*log(C1*x1+D1)-log(x(4))+log(1-x(4)-x(5)-x(6)))+(1/b2)*x(5)*(a2+r2*log(C2*x2+D2)-log(x(5))+log(1-x(4)-x(5)-x(6)))+(1/b3)*x(6)*(a3+r3*log(C3*x3+D3)-log(x(6))+log(1-x(4)-x(5)-x(6))))));
 x0=[0.01;0.01;0.01;0.01;0.01;0.01];